-Before moving to a full assessment, broad sifting of the projects will take place.
+- 6.1 Before moving to a full assessment, broad sifting of the projects will take place.
 All projects will be checked against a set of basic eligibility criteria.
-The criteria applied for this eligibility check will be:

-- 1. The bid documentation is complete and clear. - 2.
-The project delivers clear and significant benefits to the community. - 3.
-The benefits would last beyond the short term (3 years). - 4.
-The project addresses the effects of new development / supports the development of the area. - 5.
-The project goes beyond pure maintenance to improve infrastructure or provide a new infrastructure. - 6.
-The bid is for fixed infrastructure / 'immovable' items. - 7.
-The project is not designed to further a religious or political agenda. - 8.
-CIL funding has not previously been given to the same project. - 9.
-The funding sought is for project delivery (rather than project development or feasibility). - 10.
-The CIL ask does not exceed the available funds. - 11.
-Relevant authority and permissions are in place or are evidenced to be in progress. - 12.
-The Council is not aware of other dedicated funding or delivery mechanisms for the project.

-Any bids not meeting these criteria will not be assessed further, although officers may ask for further information to see if these can be addressed.
+The criteria applied for this eligibility check will be: - 1 The bid documentation is complete and all relevant supporting evidence is included with the bid.
+We will only assess a bid using the information provided; any supporting evidence or additional information should be included within the submission. - 2 The project delivers clear and significant benefits to the community. - 3 The benefits would last beyond the short term (3 years). - 4 The project addresses the effects of new development / supports the development of the area. - 5 The project goes beyond pure maintenance to improve infrastructure or provide a new infrastructure. - 6 The bid is for fixed infrastructure / 'immovable' items. - 7 The project is not designed to further a religious or political agenda. - 8 CIL funding has not previously been given to the same project. - 9 The funding sought is for project delivery (rather than project development or feasibility). - 10 The CIL ask does not exceed the available funds. - 11 Relevant authority and permissions are in place or are evidenced to be in progress. - 12 The Council is not aware of other dedicated funding or delivery mechanisms for the project. - 6.2 Any bids not meeting all the above criteria will be invalid and not be assessed further, although officers may ask for further information to see if these can be addressed.